davebulaval/notification/README.md

 Use this package to send during, at the end or when failing of a python script a

-    - Slack notification
+    - Slack notification,
-    - Email notification
+    - Email notification,
-    - Channel notification
+    - Channel notification,
-    - Microsoft Teams notification.
+    - Microsoft Teams notification,
+    - Discord.

 > Please be careful with your login credential.
 Use a .env or any other file not publish by your git (configured in .gitignore).
 Read the [following](https://stackoverflow.com/questions/2397822/what-is-the-best-practice-for-dealing-with-passwords-in-git-repositories) for best pratices.